julsemaan/anyfile-notepad/README.md

 # ./afn-app.sh
 ```

+The app will then be compiled into static pages and assets that can be served using any basic hosting service.
+These files will be in `tmp/app-compiled/`

 Should you want to serve files using the build script, you will need to have python 2+ and `inotifywait` installed.
 You will then be able to use the following command to serve the files locally and rebuild the app on changes in the `client/` directory.

 ```